 Between the mountains, charming towns, incredible people, and gorgeous lakes, it was not only our favorite thing we did during our entire two week trip, but also one of our favorite places we have ever been!
 We only had two days there, which was definitely not enough time.
 But we were still able to see some of the biggest highlights in the area.

 However, it was pretty packed and exhausting, so instead of copying exactly what we did, this Dolomites itinerary will cover 4 days in the Dolomites so you can enjoy things at a slightly slower pace.
 But if you have more than 4 days, we highly recommend spending as much time there as you can!

 We are also writing this Dolomites itinerary based on our own experience in the Dolomites and only focusing on the areas we went to, but we are adding some extra ideas at the end if you want more suggestions!

 There are SO many beautiful places to explore in the Dolomites—it’s impossible to experience it all in a short period of time, but we hope this guide helps get you started!
-And if you have any questions about the Dolomites, let us know in the comments section below or send us an email, we’re always happy to help!
+And if you have any questions about the 4 Days in the Dolomites itinerary, let us know in the comments section below or send us an email, we’re always happy to help!